davidsiska-vega/vega_mm_bot_rust/README.md

 ## Good to know

 It so simple it will certainly lose money as it is now.
-There areonly two ways it will not lose money.
+There are only two cases when it will *not* lose money.
 1. Set the `dryrun` config parameter set to `true`.
 In that case it won't send any transactions.
 1. Run it against a vega testnet.